Surabaya: Economy

 As the provincial capital, Surabaya has numerous offices and business centers; as a metropolitan city, it became the center of economic, financial, and business activities in East Java and beyond.
 Also, Surabaya is the second-largest port city in Indonesia after Jakarta.
 As a trading center, Surabaya is not only a trade center for East Java, but also facilitates areas in Central Java, Kalimantan, and Eastern Indonesia.
 Surabaya's strategic location in almost in the center of Indonesia and just south of Asia makes it one of the critical hubs for trading activities in Southeast Asia.
 It is currently in the process of building high-rise skyscrapers, including apartments, condominiums, and hotels to attract foreign capital.
 Surabaya and the surrounding area are undergoing the most rapidly growing and the most advanced economic development in Indonesia.
-The city is also one of the most essential cities in supporting Indonesia's economy.
+The city is also one of the most essential cities in supporting Indonesia's economy.Surabaya's strategic position on the Java Sea and its role as a major inter-island shipping hub have made the city an important component of Indonesia's maritime connectivity, particularly between Java and eastern Indonesia.

 Most of the population is engaged in services, industry, and trade.
 Surabaya is a fast-growing trading center.
 Major industries include shipbuilding, heavy equipment, food processing and agriculture, electronics, home furnishings, and handicrafts.
 Many major multinational companies are based in Surabaya, such as Sampoerna, Maspion, Wings Group, Unilever Indonesia, Pakuwon Group, Jawa Pos Group, and PAL Indonesia.